postmanlabs/newman/MIGRATION.md

 ### Latest Postman Runtime
 Newman v6 uses the latest version of the Postman Runtime dependencies.
 This brings in several improvements and bug fixes.
-Here are some of the notable changes:
+Here are some of the notable additions:
 * JWT authentication
 * NTLMv2 authentication
 * Promise execution in scripts
 * Stripping JSON comments in the raw mode body

+### Docker Images
+Newman v6 drops support for deprecated `postman/newman_alpine33` and `postman/newman_ubuntu1404` Docker images.

+The two available Docker images, `postman/newman:alpine` and `postman/newman:ubuntu` are upgraded to Node.js v16.

 ---